CORE

 • A cloud-platform deployment

-• Running from command line, integrating with other systems
+• Running from command line or package, integrating with other systems

 How to Participate

-Please visit the CORE Project Participate tab to learn more.
+Visit the CORE Project Participate tab to learn how you can contribute.

 Additional Resources